garretttaco/react-workshop/Notes.md

 Sebastian Markbage proposed a pattern, back in 2015, to have a function that takes a component, then adds the boilerplate to the passes component and then it returns that same component with the added functionality.
 We can now decorate our class with functionality.

+### Upsides
+- The main upside to an HoC is that you can just import it, wrap it around your component and boom, you’re done.
+This however can be a downside because if the HoC needs to re render, it will result render the whole wrapped component vs just re-rendering the section of Jsx that the render prop callback is defined in.

 ### Caveats
 - When exporting a component that is wrapped with a higher order component, you have to be sure to pass along all the props to the decorated component.
 - When looking in the devTools, the tree can get really messy and the hierarchy can get deep and hard to understand.
 - Higher-order components can override props.
 This can be hard to track down, especially if you have multiple HoCs wrapping your components.
 - There is indirection as to where the props are coming from, which mixins suffered from with state.
 Instead of mixing the code in with our class we are decorating it.
 - The higher-order component is defined statically.
+- You have to remember to pass the props.
+- The render method becomes imperative again.
+It is hard to tell what is going on at first glance.
+You have to go looking around to find out what is really happening.
+- The component that is wrapping the passed in component and has to do some work to act like that other component.
+- Every time you want to use an HoC, you have to create a new Component so to speak, eg: AppWithMouse, ExampleWithMouse, SomethingElseWithMouse.

+## Render props
+- Your render method becomes declarative again.
+You don't have to guess where these mysterious props are coming from.
+It can be tedious to follow them up the HoC tree if you have a lot of decorations.
+- The reason we don't call this "render callback" is because this already has a specific meaning for async things and event handling.
+We call it a render prop because it is just that, a prop that we are rendering.
+- Everyone knows how to compose functions but why not compose with Components?
+- Any HoC EVER WRITTEN can be written with a render prop.
+The inverse is not true.